tongueroo/cli-template/README.md

 ## Auto Completion (Experimental)

 There is experimental support for TAB completion in the newly generated CLI project.
-To enable auto, you can add this to your `~/.bashrc` or `~/.profile`:
+To enable auto completion, add this to `~/.bashrc` or `~/.profile`:

   eval $(mycli completions:script)

-Remember to re-load your shell.
-Note, the auto completion will only work once it's binary is avaialble in your PATH.
+Remember to re-load the shell.
+Note, the auto completion will only work if the cli command is avaialble in your PATH.
 You can do this by installing the gem.
-You can also create a wrapper bash script that calls to your development copy like so:
+You can also create a wrapper bash script that calls to your development cli command like so:

 ```
 cat > /usr/local/bin/mycli << 'EOL'